ISL: Chennaiyin FC rope in former Bolton Wanderers manager Owen Coyle | Goal.com

 One of the most notable achievements of the new Chennaiyin head coach is getting Burnley promoted to the Premier League in 2009.

 Chennaiyin are in a rut this season, with just five points from six matches which include one win.
-They are sitting in the ninth position on the table and will hope the new leadership will help improve the team's position.
+They are sitting in the ninth position on the table and the new leadership will hope to resurrect Marina Machans' season.

 With a host of new foreign players and a good crop of young Indian talents at his disposal.
 Coyle's first task as Chennaiyin manager will be an away fixture at Jamshedpur on December 9.